 Tania is a chartered accountant with over 20 years of commercial experience.
 Starting her career within public practice before transitioning into commercial accounting, she has extensive experience in tax, international accounting standards, regulatory standards and financial markets.
-She is the financial controller for GO1, an established leader in online learning and education, and a member of the Chartered Accountants Australia and New Zealand Corporate Advisory Panel.
+She is VP Finance at Go1, an established leader in online learning and education, and a member of the Chartered Accountants Australia and New Zealand Corporate Advisory Panel.
 A strong advocate of lifelong learning, Tania has been fortunate to work with organisations dedicated to helping others through education and is proud to support True.

-Special responsibilities: Member-Audit & Finance Committee, Committee Chairperson from 27 February 2020 to 26 May 2020
+Special responsibilities: Member - Audit & Finance Committee